Kaiz0r/mogscript/README.md

 If its capitalized at the start of a block, it checks the paramaters to decide if the entity block itself should be parsed.
 For small-scale, theres also; {if: author=Kaiser;The stuff before this is the check, this message is shown if the check is met.}
 Both ways have a NOT variant.
+The Block IF check supports advanced paramaters.
+If there's multiple checks seperated by ; then each one gets evaluated.
+By default, all the checks need to pass to evaluate the block.
+You can change this by having a special value in the first position, in the format of `need <type> <number>` For example, `need == 0` will only evaluate the block if all other checks fail, or `need > 0` will evaluate if ANY check passes.
 ---
 If you want delays between various processing for whatever reason, there is a preset {sleep: count} to sleep the process.
 Uses time.sleep() for default, and asyncio.sleep() for async.
 ---